cs60050/Eagle-I/README.md

 # Eagle-I
 <h2><b> Handwritten Character Recognition</b> </h2>
-<p> This is our project based on Machine Learning where we will try to recognize handwritrn characters </p>
+<p> This is our project based on Machine Learning where we will try to recognize handwritten characters </p>

 <h4><b>Team Members</b></h4>
 <ul>